mvitor/AnsibleAzure-Shared-Access-Signature/ansible/README.md

-# Creating a Azure Blob using Ansible with Azure Storage REST API
+# Azure Blob creation a sing Ansible with Azure Storage REST API
 Recently during a client consulting for a client in Ansible Tower we have a requirement to create an Azure blob from the client side, a very restrict envinroment where dependencies are not allowed at this time.
-We couldn't use Ansible modules like [azure_rm_storageblob] (https://docs.ansible.com/ansible/latest/modules/azure_rm_storageblob_module.html) or Azure utils like [azcopy] (https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy) so best option was to use the [Azure REST API Blob creation](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob).
+We couldn't use Ansible modules like [azure_rm_storageblob](https://docs.ansible.com/ansible/latest/modules/azure_rm_storageblob_module.html) or Azure utils like [azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy) so only option was usage of the [Azure REST API Blob creation](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob).

-That REST API has some specifics because it requires a SAS (Shared Access Signature) to make the authorization
+That REST API has some specifics because it requires a SAS (Shared Access Signature) to make the authorization.

-Utilizing that REST API brougth some challenges because it's required to generate a SAS (Shared Access Signature) using the Azure Storage Key in order to access the Blob Rest API.
-We need to send a Authorization header like the below but I must to mention now *that Signature must be recreated for each request made so that's not fixed value you can set.
+The SAS (Shared Access Signature) is created using the Azure Storage Key.
+We need to set a Authorization header like the below with Storage Account name and Signature but I need to mention that the Signature must be recreated for each request made, that's not fixed value you can set.
 ```
 Authorization="SharedKey <storage account name>:<signature>"
 ```
 ### SAS
 The SAS (<signature>) is a unique hash-based key which is created for EVERY REST Api execution.
-Which means we need a key created on the fly before each execution.
+Which means we need a key created on the fly during each execution.
 ### Headers
 We need to set values in the Header like doc (https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob) suggests:
 ```